Long Day's Journey into Night (2018 film): Production

 It's a film about memory.
 After the first part (in 2D), I wanted the film to take on a different texture.
 In fact, for me, 3D is simply a texture.
 Like a mirror that turns our memories into tactile sensations.
 It's just a three-dimensional representation of space.
 But I believe this three-dimensional feeling recalls that of our recollections of the past.
 Much more than 2D, anyway.
 3D images are fake but they resemble our memories much more closely.

 The film is notable for utilizing three cinematographers: Yao Hung-I, Dong Jinsong, and David Chizallet.
-Their individual roles were broken down by Gan, who stated that "Yao Hung-I began shooting the first part.
+Their individual roles were broken down by Bi, who stated that "Yao Hung-I began shooting the first part.
 We worked together for several months and then he went back to Taiwan.
 Dong Jinsong then took over for half of the part in 2D and the preparation of the final sequence shot that David Chizallet eventually shot.
 Chizallet also shot one scene of the part in 2D."

 Bi stated that he had difficulty choosing a title for the film, noting that the official international title is "Long Day's Journey into Night", a title inspired by the play of the same name by Eugene O'Neill, whereas the direct Chinese translation is "Last Evenings on Earth", which refers to a short story written by Chilean author Roberto Bolaño.
 Regarding the two titles, Bi noted that he wanted to choose titles that "matched with the film's spirit" and that he ultimately chose them because they related to two works of literature he admired.